Prosenjit Weds Rituparna

 Prosenjit Weds Rituparna is a 2022 Indian Bengali-language romantic comedy film directed by Samrat Sharma.
 The film features Ipsita Mukherjee and Rishav Basu in lead roles, with notable cameos by Prosenjit Chatterjee and Rituparna Sengupta, two iconic figures in Bengali cinema.
 Released on 25 November 2022, the movie explores themes of love, identity, and celebrity culture, blending humor with emotional depth.
 It was produced under the banner of Abhinava Dance Company and distributed across West Bengal.

 Plot

-The story revolves around Rituparna, a young woman obsessed with the Bengali film star Prosenjit Chatterjee, who agrees to marry a man named Prosenjit simply because of his shared name with her idol.
+The story revolves around Rituparna, a young woman obsessed with the Bengali filmstar Prosenjit Chatterjee, who agrees to marry a man named Prosenjit simply because of his shared name with her idol.
 Meanwhile, her groom-to-be, Prosenjit, struggles with the burden of his famous namesake, having faced ridicule for it throughout his life.
 The narrative unfolds as a lighthearted exploration of their relationship, weaving in elements of mistaken identity and the influence of celebrity fandom, culminating in a blend of comedy and heartfelt moments.